sibanda1989/customer_segmentation_analysis/README.md

 ## Missing Values

 There were some columns which had related product information i.e. product_class, product_line e.t.c which were missing values in the same rows.
 Another column had a standard_cost which was positively correlated to a list_price column with full information.
 I leveraged this relation to fill in all missing values in these related columns using a K Nearest Neighbor algorithm from the Sci-Kit Learn library.

+However, missing data in columns with demographic information like property_valuation and state were filled in using the mode of those columns.